 Elizabeth advises clients on complex transactions in highly regulated industries, including representation and advocacy through regulatory approval processes.
 Elizabeth also works with clients to strategize, draft, and negotiate a broad range of key business contracts, such as asset purchase and sale agreements, loan agreements, license and services agreements, and television retransmission consent agreements.

-Elizabeth is a Certified Information Privacy Professional (CIPP/US) who advises media and technology companies, advertisers, content creators, and other businesses on privacy issues.
+Elizabeth advises media and technology companies, advertisers, content creators, and other businesses on privacy issues.
 She works with clients to assess data collection and use practices and to craft responsive data privacy and security policies.
+Elizabeth is a Board Certified Specialist in Privacy and Information Security Law from the North Carolina Board of Legal Specialization, and a Certified Information Privacy Professional (CIPP/US).

 Elizabeth advises media and technology companies, advertisers, content creators, and other businesses on digital media issues.
 Elizabeth works with clients to evaluate and meet marketing disclosure obligations issued by the Federal Trade Commission and self-regulatory bodies.
 She also advises businesses on copyright and right of publicity issues.